music-encoding/guidelines/_guidelines-dev/02-shared/01-sharedstructuralelements/01-shareddocumentelements.md

 {% include mei example="shared/shared-sample0002.xml" valid="no" %}

 The above examples all carry two attributes on their root elements.
-While the @xmlns is a general feature of XML and not defined in MEI it is crucial for stating the fact, that is is an MEI file you are dealing with.
+While the @xmlns is a general feature of XML and not defined in MEI it is crucial for stating the fact that it is an MEI file you are dealing with.
 The second attribute is {% include link att="meiversion" %}.

 {% include desc atts="att.meiVersion/meiversion" %}

-Although not required the {% include link att="meiversion" %} attribute is important for defining a stable referece to a specific MEI-version used in the enclosed encoding, and thus is highly recommended on your root element.
+Although not required the {% include link att="meiversion" %} attribute is important for defining a stable reference to a specific MEI-version used in the enclosed encoding, and thus is highly recommended on your root element.